 How to Grow and Care

 Peperomias are not particularly hard plants to grow, and their small size and delicate leaves make them perfect for desktops and dish gardens.
-They will rarely overtake their neighbors or shade them out.
-In short, they are perfectly mannered and attractive little plants.
+In addition, they will rarely overtake their neighbors or shade them out.
+In short, they are perfectly mannered and attractive small plants.

-Peperomia 'Hope' is a hybrid between Peperomia quadrifolia and Peperomia deppeana.
+This plant is a hybrid resulting from the cross between Peperomia quadrifolia and Peperomia deppeana.

 - Back to genus Peperomia